Headless men: In antiquity

 Mela was the first to name the "Blemyae" of Africa as being headless with their face buried in their chest.
 In a similar vein, Pliny the Elder in the Natural History reports the Blemmyae tribe of North Africa as "[having] no heads, their mouths and eyes being seated in their breasts".
 Pliny situates the Blemmyae somewhere in Aethiopia (in, or in the neighbouring lands to Nubia).
 Modern commentators on Pliny have suggested the notion of headlessness among Blemmyes may be due to their combat tactic of keeping their heads pressed close to the chest, while half-squatting with one knee to the ground.
 Solinus adds they are believed to be born with their head part dismembered, their mouth and eyes deposited on the breast.
 The term acephalous (akephaloi) was applied to people without heads whose facial parts such as eyes and mouth have relocated to other parts of the body, and the Blemmyes as described by Pliny or Solinus conform with this appellation.

-Non-western sources

-Headless men also appear in the several Asian legends.
-Breast-eyed races (war-čašmān) are recurrent in the Zoroastrian scriptures as the Bundahishn, the Jamasp Namag and the Drakht-i Asurig.
-Furthermore the blemmyes are called breast-eyed (sternophthalmi) in Strabo's Geography.
-Men "without heads, and others whose eyes and mouth were on their chest" are mentioned by Al-Qazwini inhabitating the "island of Jaba".